NikHoffStyl/HLT_Study_2017-18_SL_4top_channel/README.md

 At the moment it makes more sense not to introduce command line args for triggers as this code is only ~~used~~ by me!

+When this is done and saved :floppy_disk:, sit back relax and have many :beers:.